exoplatform/exo-documentation/docs/LDAP.rst

 4. Copy content from one of PicketLink sample files to your ``picketlink-idm-ldap-config.xml``  file.

-.. note:: The sample files can be found in,``portal.war!/WEB-INF/conf/organization/picketlink-idm/examples``.
+.. note:: The sample files can be found in,``portal.war!/WEB-INF/conf/organization/picketlink-idm``.
           Choose either of the following files:

 			-  ``picketlink-idm-msad-config.xml`` if you use MS Active Directory.
-			-  ``picketlink-idm-openldap-config.xml`` for OpenLDAP.
-			-  ``picketlink-idm-ldap-config.xml`` for other LDAP compliant directories.
+			-  ``picketlink-idm-ldap-config.xml`` for OpenLDAP and other LDAP compliant directories.

 5. Modify the ``picketlink-idm-ldap-config.xml`` file according to your directory setup.
 Most of the time,